If I’m missing anything, please comment below or message me!

 OLDER KIDS (6-10 years)

-Altitude Trampoline Park– They offer a membership at $10/month per person or you can buy a gift card to use to individual jump times.
+Altitude Trampoline Park– They offer a membership at $20/month per person or individual day passes and jump times.

-Bounce U– Individual visits are $9/per for kids 2+ and adults are free.
+Bounce U– Individual visits are $10/per for kids 2+ and adults are $3.

 Half Pint Cooking Class– In home cooking classes for kids of all ages.